Art direction and design for strategic re-brand positioned TurnKey for +$600MM acquisition

 Proofsheet of some of the updated personnel photography, which we used in updated branding

-We created high-end magazine-style brochures to help attract owners to our service
+Together with content marketing, we created high-end magazine-style brochures to help attract owners to our service

 In-house photography is expensive and time-consuming.
 So we used these bespoke images to the fullest advantage, creating new brochures, websites and handouts to show customers how our service was different.